snipcart/snipcart-webhook-demo/README.md

-# Snipcart Integration In Webhook CMS
+# Snipcart's full shopping cart platform integration within Webhook CMS

-An integration example of Snipcart within Webhook CMS
+Demo code for an integration example of Snipcart within Webhook CMS.

-Clone the repo and enjoy or test our online demo at :
+Clone the repo and enjoy/test our online demo at:

-You can see our blog post about it at :
+Read our blog post about it at: